1999 SEAT Open

 The 1999 SEAT Open was a women's tennis tournament played on indoor carpet courts in Kockelscheuer, Luxembourg which was part of Tier III of the 1999 WTA Tour.
-It was the ninth edition of the tournament and was held from 20 September until 27 September 1999.
+It was the fourth edition of the tournament and was held from 20 September until 26 September 1999.
 Qualifier Kim Clijsters won the singles title and earned $27,000 first-prize money.